AaronWilton/aaronwilton.github.io/examples/examples.md

 layout: page
 title: Examples
 ---
-This page demonstrates the different approaches on the structure and degree of completeness of Local Contexts data that is included in the resource.
+This page examples of different approaches that have been explored to include Local Contexts data in a Darwin Core resource.

-Whilst these structures are for demonstration purposes, the actual data is real.
-All of the specimens at the biological collections at Manaaki Whenua have Local Context Labels and/or Notices.
+Whilst these structures are for demonstration purposes, most of the data are "real".
+All of the specimens at the biological collections at Manaaki Whenua are associated with Local Contexts Labels and/or Notices.

 ## Dynamic Properties
-As a temporary measure for the Pilot, GBIFs will use the Darwin Core term dynamicProperties to provide a link to the Local Context Project page.
+As a temporary measure for the Pilot, GBIFs will use the Darwin Core term dynamicProperties to provide a link to the Local Contexts Project page.

 {